 Ben Osborn is a composer, poet and multi-instrumentalist.
 Already known as a composer for theatre and film and a lyricist and librettist, 2019 sees the release of his debut album Letters from the Border.

-Channelling Leonard Cohen-esque balladry, he draws also from electronica, folk and 20th century art music.
+Channelling Leonard Cohen-esque balladry, Ben draws also from electronica, folk and 20th century art music.
 Ethereal string sections rise and fade, Björk-like beats skitter, Erik Satie piano chords drift into view: in less capable hands it might sound miscellaneous, but he weaves his disparate influences into textural tapestries that sound like nobody but him.

-Characterised by originality and honesty, Osborn’s writing is brilliantly offset by the soundworlds that he and Stolze craft.
+Characterised by originality and honesty, Ben’s writing is brilliantly offset by the soundworlds that he and Alex craft.
 In ‘Fast Awake’, an early morning anxiety attack is described over complex electronic polyrhythms; ‘A Bridge of Starlings’ explores the surreal side of love in a landscape of found sounds and choral voices; ‘A Guide to Gothenberg for the Sleepless’ deals unflinchingly with grief over a sea of synthesisers and violins; ‘My Sister the Swimmer’ contrasts sunlit nostalgia with unspoken family tensions.